 Why Choose Sylvester Comprehensive Cancer Center?

-Advanced care that improves outcomes.
-At our center, patients experience survival rates up to 14 percent higher than national averages for early- and late-stage pancreatic cancer.
-We provide more precise diagnosis and treatment for your exact cancer so you can experience the best possible outcomes and the least potential negative side effects.
+Specialized care that improves outcomes.
+At our center, patients experience survival rates up to 14 percent higher than the national average for early- and late-stage pancreatic cancer.
+Our multi-disciplinary team of pancreas cancer experts offer innovative treatment approaches, high-tech and modern minimally invasive surgical approaches, ground-breaking clinical trials, and cutting-edge radiation technologies.
+We are committed to a thorough workup of your cancer to provide an individualized treatment strategy for your unique tumor so you may experience the best potential outcomes and the fewest possible side effects.

 One of few Pancreatic Cancer Research Institutes in the United States.
 You have increased access to leading-edge treatments and additional resources for patients and families.